Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: p -form gauge theories, their duality and their asymptotic charges

 We would like to employ \eqref{dualpqD} to trade the integrands in \eqref{Qpq2D} for angular components of the corresponding dual field strengths.
-Making use of this relation we can map the electric-like charge for the $q$-form to a magnetic-like charge for the $p$-form:
+Making use of this relation we can map the electric-like charge for the $p$-form to a magnetic-like charge for the $q$-form\footnote{We note that by introducing the appropriate volume form on the sphere, \eqref{hodgepq} can be rewritten in a manifestly covariant form.}: